Find out how much you can afford today

 What to do if your application is rejected

-There are lots of reasons why your mortgage application may have been rejected such as having a poor credit history, too much debt or not being registered to vote.
-We always recommend you use a mortgage broker.
-This is especially true if you have had a mortgage application declined.
+There are lots of reasons why your mortgage application may have been rejected, such as having a poor credit history, your employment history or too much debt.

-Brokers know the market and know what lending criteria every firm has.
+Brokers know the market and know what lending criteria different firms have.
 This means they can match you to the right lender for your personal circumstances.
-A broker can also help you assess your previous application and work out where you went wrong.
+A broker can also help you assess your previous application and try to work out where you went wrong.
 Read more in our guide Mortgage declined: Here’s what to do next

 Getting a mortgage from your bank vs a broker